mstevens5/333_A2_Usage/README.md

 ### Internet Access

-I have created a very simply shell script that you can run to "turn on" and "turn off" the internet, so to speak.
+I have created a very simple shell script that you can run to "turn on" and "turn off" the internet, so to speak.
+These are in your path so you can run them from anywhere.

 ```sh
 internet_on.sh   # This will bring up your enp0s9 interface and run dhcpd for an IP address